Wushi Zhongkuilu

-Wushi Zhongkuilu (浦江吳氏中饋錄 (Pujiang Wushi Zhoungkuilu)) is a late-13th-century Medieval Chinese culinary work on household cookery written by an anonymous author from the Pujiang region known only as "Madame Wu".
-It is the earliest known culinary work written by or attributed to a Chinese woman and is believed to have been published in during late Song Dynasty or early Yuan dynasty.
+Wushi Zhongkuilu (浦江吳氏中饋錄 (Pujiang Wushi Zhoungkuilu)) is a late-13th-century medieval Chinese culinary work on household cookery written by an anonymous author from the Pujiang region known only as "Madame Wu".
+It is the earliest known culinary work written by or attributed to a Chinese woman and is believed to have been published in during late Song dynasty or early Yuan dynasty.

 Content

-The full title of the work is "Song Dynasty Pujiang Woman of the Wu Surname Records on Household Essentials", which echo's the contents of the book as a detailed guide for preparing essential household dietary ingredients and dishes of the period.
+The full title of the work is "Song Dynasty Pujiang Woman of the Wu Surname Records on Household Essentials", which echoes the contents of the book as a detailed guide for preparing essential household dietary ingredients and dishes of the period.
 This includes cooked items as well as various pickled and preserved foods that can be eaten straight or used as ingredients.

 Wu's work consists of three chapters grouped according to the types of recipes and originating ingredients: